-After just a few weeks as a civilian, the Japanese attacked Pearl Harbor and Zimmerman instantly regretted his decision to leave the Corps.
-Having already served and working in a vital wartime industry as a welder, Zimmerman had every opportunity to sit out the fight and serve from home.
+After just a few weeks as a civilian, the Japanese attacked Pearl Harbor and Timmerman instantly regretted his decision to leave the Corps.
+Having already served and working in a vital wartime industry as a welder, Timmerman had every opportunity to sit out the fight and serve from home.
 However, the small town boy from Kansas had seen too much of the Pacific already to miss out on this adventure.

-Zimmerman re-joined and was assigned to a Transportation Company in San Diego.
+Timmerman re-joined and was assigned to a Transportation Company in San Diego.
 After a brief period as a clerk which simply didn’t suit his adventurous spirit, Timmerman secured a transfer to 2nd Tank Battalion of the 2nd Marine Division.